Student Conduct Appeal

 An appeal panel is composed of at least two Kent State University faculty, staff, and/or student hearing officers appointed by the vice president for student affairs who are trained by the director of student conduct (or designee).

 - Accept or deny an appeal depending on the basis of the appeal, and/or

 - Alter an assigned accusation, and/or

-- Alter or reverse a finding of responsibility, and/or
+- Alter or reverse a finding of responsible/not responsible, and/or

 - Alter or reverse any sanction decision, and/or

 - Remand the case to another hearing.
 A case may not be remanded more than once.